sumsh123/computer-vision-game/README.md

-# Finger Force
+# Computer vision game

-Finger Force is a computer vision game controlled through hand gestures.
+This is a computer vision game controlled through hand gestures.

 The player moves a spaceship by moving their index finger in front of the webcam.
 Bringing the thumb and index finger together activates a temporary shield.